Utagawa Hiroshige (Ando) (1797-1858)

 “Shinobazu Pond” (Shinobazu no ike)”, 1840–1842(?), from the series, “Famous Places in the Eastern Capital” (Tōto meisho) (1831–1856), published by Masugin - Masudaya Ginjirō.

 Regarding this print, J Noel Chiappa advises that impressions “with the censor seal 'Hama' are known” and offers an historical context for its publication: http://mercury.lcs.mit.edu/~jnc/prints/ViewsToto.html#TM-M40I (see “Famous Places in the Eastern Capital - Mid-1840's [sic]”).
-From what I am able to find on the web, the upper seal on the left is that of “Hama” that Chiappa mentions (see http://www.ukiyo-e.se/archive/messages/13669.html; see also an illustration of the seal http://www.ukiyo-e.se/archive/messages/13668.html).
+From what I am able to find on the web, the upper seal on the right is that of “Hama” that Chiappa mentions (see http://www.ukiyo-e.se/archive/messages/13669.html see also an illustration of the seal http://www.ukiyo-e.se/archive/messages/13668.html).